Watercolorist Elsie Grace seen standing next to one of her paintings.

 After her retirement in 2004, Grace was commissioned by La Quinta Hotel and painted 230 watercolor views of the hotel's casitas.
 Thus far, authorities have released no information about the victim's son who was staying with her at the motel, along with two family pit bulls.
 Details about the background of the dogs have not been released either, such as if they were adopted from a shelter or rescue group or even the actual owner of the dogs, which we expect is her son.

 Jeff Sheppard, the president and CEO1 of the Ramona Humane Society, which has the animal control contract for the City of Hemet, suggested the woman was dead before the attack and that the dogs licked her to try to wake her up.
 Sheppard makes no mention of the nature of the attack described by police as inflicting a "great deal of trauma."
-As typical, another city-funded humane group is awash in pit bull apologia in the instant wake of a brutal fatal pit bull mauling.
+As typical, another tax-payer funded humane group is awash in pit bull apologia in the instant wake of a brutal fatal pit bull mauling.

 02/11/13: Killed in Motel Room

 Hemet, CA - Authorities say a 91-year old woman discovered dead in her motel room was mauled to death by two pit bulls.
 Elsie Grace was found dead in her Motel 6 room in Hemet on Friday morning.
 "The victim had a great deal of trauma to her body," according to Hemet police Lt.
 Duane Wisehart.
-Apparently, Grace and her son2 were staying at the motel because they were in the process of relocating to Hemet.
+Apparently, Grace and her son were staying at the motel because they were in the process of relocating to Hemet.
 Her unnamed son was away at the time of the deadly attack.

 09/30/12: 2012 Dog Bite Fatality: Oklahoma Woman Killed by Pit Bull in Her Home